 In addition to details about the number of employees in the establishments as of the reference date of 30.06 of any given year, the BHP also contains details of worker flows.
 The data distinguish between employee inflows and outflows.
 The inflows of a year are defined as the number of employees who were working in the establishment on the reference date of that year but were not working there on the reference date of the previous year.
-Analogously, the outflows of a year are defined as the number of employees who were not working in the establishment on the reference date of the particular year but were working there on the reference date of the previous year.
+Analogously, the outflows of a year are defined as the number of employees who were not working in the establishment on the reference date of the particular year but were not working in the establishment on the reference date of the particular year but were working there on the reference date of the particular year but were working there on the reference date of the previous year.
 Thus the current number of employees in a particular year, as it is found in the core dataset, can be calculated as the number of employees in the previous year plus all inflows minus all outflows of the current year.